 “Maybe so,” Bert replies.
 “But at least he has a vision for this company.
 You don’t have that.”

-Bert went out like Obi-Wan Kenobi, transferring the force to his protégé, Roger Sterling upon his passing.
-Bert’s transition plus the astronauts on the moon meant the stars were aligned just right to give Roger visionary CEO powers.
+Bert went out like Obi-Wan Kenobi, transferring the force to his protégé, Roger Sterling, upon his passing.
+Bert’s transition to the afterlife plus the astronauts’ presence on the moon meant that the stars were aligned just right to give Roger visionary CEO powers for the next 24 hours, it seems.

 First Roger reached back to last episode’s uncomfortable, homoerotic/phobic shvitz with Jim Hobart, the headhunter from McCann Erickson.
-Roger calls Hobart out for an early morning sitdown at the remote diner where he used to bring Joan.
+Roger calls Hobart out for an early morning sitdown (at the remote diner where he used to bring Joan) to hammer out terms for a merger.

 He next lured Pete and Joan by floating an astonishingly high valuation of the company–$65 million was the sum ($400 million in 2014 dollars)–which makes Pete and Joan squeal like teenagers when they tabulate what their shares would come out to.

 Roger lastly unleashed Don to pitch a very reluctant and burned-out Ted Chaough on what an exciting new adventure the McCann Erickson buyout would be.
-The moment Ted allows himself to think aloud about moving back from L.A. to New York, Roger pounces and closes the deal.
+The moment Ted allows himself to think aloud about moving back from L.A. to New York even for a moment, Roger pounces and closes the deal.

 The men on the moon and the friendly ghost of Bert Cooper worked their magic on the Indianapolis team as well.
 Informed Sunday night by Roger that Bert had died, and that Bert’s death means Don will surely be voted out of the firm, Don selflessly hands off the next day’s Burger Chef pitch to Peggy, his long unacknowledged protégé, without telling her why.
 He becomes her Obi-Wan Kenobi.
 And of course, Peggy hits the pitch out of the park, bringing the Burger Chef men close to tears.

 Meanwhile, high up in the hills, Megan appears briefly on her deck in a self-absorbed cameo with a script in one hand, a drink in the other, and a phone cradled against her ear.
-Did you see the telescope on her deck?
+And did you notice the telescope on her deck?
 It’s probably just for show.
 Everybody had astronomy-fever that week.

 Season 7A started out being very L.A.-centric, but at this point the city is written out of the script almost entirely, like Chuck from Happy Days.
-L.A. has been reduced to one scene of Megan getting buzzed on the deck in a bikini and breaking up with her husband over the phone.
+L.A.’s screen time has been reduced to one scene of Megan getting buzzed on the deck in a bikini and breaking up with her husband over the phone.

 All the other Mad Men and women are back in New York for the start of Season 7B.